FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/installation.md

       <tr>
          <td>&lt;subvolume&gt;IF         </td>
          <td><p>Contains the EMS dictionary and DDL template files.</p>
 <p>CFTPLATE contains the Transfer CFT templates to be concatenated with the system template for an EMS collector.
-See the XCFTDDL section in <a href="#">Event messages</a>, which describes the DDL template.</p>         </td>
+See the XCFTDDL section in <a href="">Event messages</a>, which describes the DDL template.</p>         </td>
       </tr>
       <tr>
          <td>&lt;subvolume&gt;IX         </td>